AndrewJBateman/next-apollo-graphql/README.md

 ## :books: General Info

-* Displays data from a [Netlify fruits API](https://fruits-api.netlify.app/graphql).
-No API key required
+* Previously displayed data from the [Netlify fruits API](https://fruits-api.netlify.app/graphql) but this is no longer live.
+[The API](https://github.com/Franqsanz/fruits-api/blob/main/readme.md) is now down.
 * Next.js is for server-rendered react apps.
 It has automatic code splitting, simple page-based routing, built-in CSS support and hot reloading.
 Every component file in the pages folder is treated as a page.
 * Apollo Client used to fetch data using GraphQL.
 * GraphQL only return the data requested.
 Data only served from a single end-point.
 Lots of companies use it.
 GraphQL makes tasks more complex and there are possible performance issues that would not occur using REST with a web cache.